 During the month of March 2019 the Jewish Art Salon will exhibit artworks by its members at two venues in the center of Amsterdam, The Netherlands: the Amstelkerk and Plein van Siena.
 The Amstelkerk’s exquisite gallery and community center is a well-known and much visited site.
 The Plein van Siena is a venue centered around culture and spirituality.

 We will invite a few Dutch artists, who are not JAS members, to exhibit as our guests, but primarily the exhibit, titled Spinoza, Marrano of Reason, will consist of works by our membership.

 The exhibition deals with the way we are all experiencing the philosophy, world and ideas of Baruch Spinoza in our daily life.
-This 17th century Dutch philosopher called upon human beings to live by the guidance of reason, ideas which shook the Jewish and non-Jewish world.
-It was a defining moment in history, the start of the Enlightenment movement, which still has its enormous impact on humanity.
+This 17th century philosopher, whose ancestors had fled the Inquisition for The Netherlands, had a traditional Jewish upbringing, but as a young adult, called upon human beings to live solely by the guidance of reason.
+A brilliant introvert, who did not seek to impose his ideas on others, Spinoza ideas shook the Jewish and non-Jewish world and he was excommunicated from Amsterdam’s Jewish community.

 Joel Silverstein on Spinoza: